FaspDevTeam/OpenCAEPlus/README.md

 Welcome to the OpenCAEPlus project!
+The "CAEPlus" means numerical simulation with artificial intelligence.